What you need to make your beauty & cosmetic labels compliant

 - Any other required information

-For specific detail on labeling requirements under US laws and related regulations, read the Cosmetics Labeling Guide from the FDA.
+For specific detail on labeling requirements under US laws and regulations, read the Cosmetics Labeling Guide from the FDA.

 So how do you fit all this information on your cosmetic labels?
-Use the symbols below to communicate more information to your consumers on a smaller label or container.
+Use the symbols below to communicate more information to your customers on a smaller label or package.

 The Period After Opening (PAO) symbol is the open jar icon.
 This icon indicates how many months the product will be good after it’s opened.
 This is typically on products with a shelf life of 30 months or more.

 Best before date

 For products with a lifespan of fewer than 30 months, an hourglass icon and a “best before end of,” or BBE date is displayed.

 The lowercase “e” is known as the estimated sign or e-mark.
 It is required by the EU and basically indicates that the quantity of the product in a batch of packages is the same as what’s stated on the label.